AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Hourly trend

-In this use case, you want to display a table and simple line visualization that shows an hourly trend of occurrences for January 1, 2023.
+In this use case, you want to display a table and simple line visualization that shows an hourly trend of occurrences(events) for January 1, 2023.

 +++ Customer Journey Analytics

+An example **[!UICONTROL Hourly Trend]** panel for the use case:

 ![Customer Journey Analytics Hourly Trend visualizations](assets/cja_hourly_trend.png)